consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 - Creating fraud/fault proofs from detectable misbehaviors in a subnet.
 - Migrating the state of a subnet and spawning a new subnet from the existing state of another network.

-> TODO: For this puropse, a `Persistence` interface will be explored and implemented in future iterations of the protocol.
-Ideally we should piggy-back from all the available storage in the Filecoin network, FVM native integration with storage primitives, and all the data retrievable work being done by CryptoNetLab.
+> TODO: For this purpose, a `Persistence` interface will be explored and implemented in future iterations of the protocol.
+Ideally we should piggy-back from all the available storage in the Filecoin network, FVM native integration with storage primitives, and all the data retrievability work being done by [CryptoNetLab](https://research.protocol.ai/groups/cryptonetlab/) or [Filecoin Saturn](https://github.com/filecoin-project/saturn-node).

 ## Atomic Execution Protocol
 An issue arises when state changes need to be atomic and impact the state of different subnets.
 A simple example of this is the atomic swap of two assets hosted in different subnets.
 The state change in the subnets needs to be atomic, and it requires from state that lives in both subnets.
 To handle these atomic transactions, the parties involved in the execution can choose any subnet in the hierarchy in which they both have a certain level of trust to migrate the corresponding state and orchestrate the execution.
 Generally, subnets will choose the closest common parent as the execution subnet, as they are already propagating their checkpoints to it and therefore leveraging shared trust.